 Kacper Pietrusiński, the Mayor of the Warsaw district of Rembertów, did not agree with the assertion that the reforms in Ukraine had now been going on for 23 years.
 ‘It was evolution as opposed to actual deep changes’ Pietrusiński said.
 As he noted, in Poland, the shape of the reforms had been discussed for a long time, but their implementation had been very efficient – so much so that local government reform proved to be the greatest success of Poland’s transformation.

-Paul Kuhta of the Open Dialog Foundation emphasised the grass-roots nature of the changes in Ukraine, and noted also that the changes were not fundamental but were gradually changing the system.
+Paul Kuhta of the Open Dialogue Foundation emphasised the grass-roots nature of the changes in Ukraine, and noted also that the changes were not fundamental but were gradually changing the system.